 Abnormal Breath Sounds

 Normal breathing is quiet.
-When you can hear noisy breathing, it usually means something is in the airway, making it difficult for air to get through.
-Most of the time, the “something” is congestion that developed due to an infection, but it can also be swelling, fluid, tissue, or something swallowed (aspirated).
+When breathing is noisy, it’s considered abnormal breath sounds and often means something about the airway is making it more difficult for air to get through.
+Most of the time, the “something” is congestion that developed due to an infection, but it can also be swelling, fluid, tissue or something swallowed (aspirated).
 The noise is coming from the air pushing around or through the obstruction.
 The different types of obstacles make different sounds (click for Normal Breath Sounds)

 If mucous is causing the problem, the solution is to try to get it out of there.
 Our body’s natural way of doing that is by coughing.
 If coughing is not bringing up anything is called a non-productive cough.
 If it’s bringing up phlegm or mucous, it’s called a productive cough.